You are currently viewing Refund of VAT on Bad Debts

 Refund of VAT on Bad Debts

-There are three types of VAT refunds: normal refunds, refund of tax paid in error and refund of tax due to bad debts.
-The question is where do these refund claims originate from?
+Many people are not aware about VAT on bad debts.
+There are three types of VAT refunds: normal refunds, refund of tax paid in error and refund of tax because of bad debts.
+The question is, where do these refund claims originate from?

 Taxable supplies